benridley/hiera_tss/README.md

 ### Description

 This is a hiera backend that allows you to query Thycotic Secret Server over its rest API.
-It exposes the key 'secret_server::#{secret_id}' to your Hiera instance.
+It exposes the key 'secret_server::#{secret_id}' to your Hiera instance, and returns a hash wrapped in Puppet's sensitive type.

 ### Compatibility